 At first glance, project and task management might seem the same.
 But they're actually quite different.

-Put simply, tasks are the building blocks of a project, and a project is an overarching goal that consists of many tasks.
+Put simply, tasks are the building blocks of managing projects, and a project is an overarching goal that consists of many tasks.
 While completing a project can be a solo effort, most projects are executed by teams, with each member being assigned certain tasks that contribute to the project's completion.

 If you decide that a task-management-centric tool is the best fit for you or your team, some excellent task management solutions include nTask, Proofhub, and Todoist.
-Each of these tools is affordable, easy to use, and includes the basic views, tasks, and checklist features you need to manage simple projects.
+Each of these tools are affordable, easy to use, and include the basic views, tasks, and checklist features you need to manage simple projects.

 If you need a platform that can handle both task management and project management, ClickUp includes everything a team needs to manage simple to-do lists, tasks, complex projects, and everything in between.

 Let's look at a few of the key features you'll need (that ClickUp has) to manage both tasks and projects in one place:

 - A customizable hierarchy to organize your tasks, projects, and workflows so you can see where projects stand at a glance, as well as granular project management tools like subtasks and checklists to manage all the details